Google brings AR and Lens closer to the future of search

-I'm in Google's Immersive Lab in Mountain View before Google I/O 2019, looking at a restaurant menu on the table through the lens of the phone in my hand.
+I'm in Google's Immersive Lab in Mountain View ahead of Google I/O 2019, looking at a restaurant menu on the table through the lens of the phone in my hand.
 What looks interesting to order?
-There's a sparkling across the display, and suddenly options are highlighted for me.
+The display glimmered, and suddenly options are highlighted for me.

 It's been six years since Google Glass' early take on smartglasses, five years since Google Tango's experimental AR phone and two years since Google Lens offered a way to scan the world with a phone camera.
 Google's view of AR may be shifting and maybe that's inevitable.
 As AR in phones has crossed from novelty to ubiquitous reality, Google's next mission seems to be about finding a good use for AR -- at least until future smartglasses, headsets or other devices are ready to use what Google's learned.